Aldaniti: Background

 Aldaniti was a chestnut gelding bred in the United Kingdom by Harrowgate Stud.
-His name was derived from the names of his breeder Tommy Barron's four grandchildren: Alastair, David, Nicola, Timothy.
+His name was derived from the names of his breeder Tommy Barron's four grandchildren, Alastair, David, Nicola, and Timothy.
 During his racing career he was owned by Nick Embiricos from Kirdford, West Sussex, and trained by Josh Gifford at Findon.

 Racing career

 Aldaniti emerged as a top-class steeplechaser in the 1978/79 National Hunt season.
 He finished third in the 1979 Cheltenham Gold Cup and second in the Scottish Grand National.
 He sustained a serious leg injury at Sandown in November 1979 and was off the racecourse for over a year.

 He returned in 1981 with the Grand National as his target and established himself as a legitimate contender with a win in the Whitbread Trial Chase at Ascot in February.
-At Aintree the gelding was assigned a weight of 153 pounds, and started the 10/1 second favourite behind Spartan Missile, a dual winner of the Fox Hunters' Chase.
+At Aintree the gelding was assigned a weight of 153 pounds, and started the race 10/1 second favourite behind Spartan Missile, a dual winner of the Fox Hunters' Chase.
 Aldaniti took the lead at the eleventh fence and maintained his advantage for the rest of the race, fighting off a late challenge from Spartan Missile on the run-in to win by four lengths.
 The next day, more than 3,000 people turned out to welcome the horse back to his stable at Findon.

 Aldaniti also ran in the 1982 Grand National with Bob Champion, but fell at the first fence.